stellar/go/README.md

 - *errors.go*: This file should contains declarations (both types and vars) for errors that are used by the package.
 - *example_test.go*: This file should contains example tests, as described at https://blog.golang.org/examples.

 In addition to the above files, a package often has files that contains code that is specific to one declared type.
 This file uses the snake case form of the type name (for example `loggly_hook.go` would correspond to the type `LogglyHook`).
-This file should contain method declarations, interface implementation assertions and any other declarations that are tied solely to to that type.
+This file should contain method declarations, interface implementation assertions and any other declarations that are tied solely to that type.

 Each non-test file can have a test counterpart like normal, whose name ends with `_test.go`.
 The common files described above also have their own test counterparts... for example `internal_test.go` should contains tests that test unexported behavior and more commonly test helpers that are unexported.